ONEcampaign/climate-finance-package/climate_finance/unfccc/README.md

 #### climate_finance.unfccc.manual.pre_process.rename_table_7b_columns

-`rename_table_7b_columns(df: pd.DataFrame, first_currency: str, second_currency: str)` cleans the column names for table7b.
+`rename_table_7b_columns(df: pd.DataFrame, first_currency: str, second_currency: str)` cleans the column names for Table 7b.

-It takes a DataFrame to clean, the `first_currency` and `second_currency` as arguements, and outputs a clean DataFrame.
-Both `first_currency` and `second_currency` are identified in the pipeline function for table 7.
+The function takes two arguements:
+- `first_currency`: The first currency.
+This is extracted from the data in a previous step.
+- `second_currency`: The second currency.
+This is extracted from the data in a previous step.

+It returns a DataFrame of Table 7b with clean column names.

 #### climate_finance.unfccc.manual.pre_process.reshape_table_7x

-`reshape_table_7x(df: pd.DataFrame, excluded_cols: list[str]) reshapes the table dataframes into a long format.
-It takes the DataFrame to reshape, and one arguement `excluded_cols`, which is a list as a string of the columns to exclude from id_cars in the melt operation.
+`reshape_table_7x(df: pd.DataFrame, excluded_cols: list[str]) reshapes the dataframes into a long format.
+The arguement `excluded_cols` is a list of columns to exclude from id_vars in the melt operation.

-`reshape_table_7x` is used as a partial function for variables `reshape_table_7a` and `reshape_table_7b`, which exclude different id_vars from the melt operation.
+`reshape_table_7x` is used as a partial function for variables `reshape_table_7a` and `reshape_table_7b`, which exclude different id_vars from the melt operation (and therefore have different arguements for `excluded_cols`).

 Here is an example of these partial functions: